Animals ESL Games, Activities and Worksheets

 ESL Describing Animals Worksheet - Vocabulary Exercises: Categorising, Gap-fill, Unscrambling, Writing Sentences - Upper-intermediate (B2) - 30 minutes

-In this describing animals worksheet, students practice describing various animals using adjectives and nouns.
+In this productive describing animals worksheet, students practice describing various animals using adjectives and nouns.
 Students start by reading a paragraph and categorizing words in the text into adjectives or nouns.
 Next, students unscramble sentences that describe animals.
 Afterwards, students do a gap-fill exercise where they complete descriptions of animals with the adjectives and nouns from the worksheet.
 In the last exercise, students look at pictures of animals and describe them using the adjectives and nouns they have learnt.

 Describing Animals Worksheet Preview